taliaglantz/Filmojo/README.md

 1. Either clone or download the source code.
 2. Install yarn in terminal by running `yarn`.
 3. Start server by running `yarn start`.

-<a name="project-description"></a>
-## Project description
-Filmojo is an app that uses two IMDb APIs to list their top 250 movies.
-The app was created in a 48-hour pair-coded hackathon and it was my first experience of using public APIs and React.

 <a name="brief"></a>
 ## Brief